 Pet sitting is a highly responsible job.
 You’ll be required to live in someone’s home to look after their pets while the homeowner is away on vacation or a business trip.
 You will also need to be able to recognize signs of ill health that may require veterinary attention.

 If you work as a sole trader, you’ll need to sort out paying your taxes.
 You will also need insurance to cover you in case of accidents to the pet or the homeowner’s property.
-If you work for an agency, you won’t need to worry about insurance.
-Also, the pet’s owner will be required to pay for your food while you’re living in their home.
+If you work for an agency, you won’t need to worry about insurance as it’s typically included.

-As a pet sitter, your responsibilities and duties could include:
+As a pet sitter, your responsibilities and duties could mean:

 - Feeding the dog and providing fresh water for him